cmlakin/Machine-Learning-Final-Project----Lakin-Corrina/README.md

     data, you can see Sales Price values compared to Total Value of house and property, bedrooms, bathrooms, finished area (square footage), etc.

+    In this dataset I label encoded the Land Use since there were only 3 that I kept, and I used one hot encoding on the Property City.
+I created additional columns for avg sale price and total value by bedrooms to gather some initial data.

 ### Total Value Avg vs Sale Price Avg